beyzasakaryaa/Instagram_MainPage/README.md

 # Instagram_MainPage
 In this project, a user interface similar to Instagram's homepage has been created using Bootstrap.
+A modern and aesthetic look is achieved with a user-friendly design.
+The project is developed in accordance with responsive design principles, providing a seamless user experience across different screen sizes.
+Customized styles with CSS of the page.
+This project serves as a great example for those looking to showcase their web development skills and gain experience working with Bootstrap.
+You can check out the repository on GitHub to explore the details and get inspired to develop your project further.